-Seth Meyers' "Skip Politics" Button In 'Lobby Baby' Doubles As A Sneaky Joke
+Seth Meyer's Netflix Special Has A "Skip Politics" Button That Doubles As A Sneaky Joke

 "It might be weird to even be seeing my legs right now," Seth Meyers says at the beginning of his new Netflix special, Seth Meyers: Lobby Baby.
 After five years on NBC's Late Night, the host comes out from behind his desk to tell stories about his marriage, his upbringing, and his "lobby baby" (meant literally, as his wife gave birth to their second child in their apartment building's lobby.)
 Naturally, the special also features some political jokes — including one that doubles as a sneaky troll of anyone who chooses to hit the "Skip Politics" button that pops up around the 40-minute mark.